hypa-tool/hypa/README.md

 We specify a set of states (`[states]`) a set of initial states (`[initial]`) and a set of bad states (`[bad]`).
 We also include the set of variables used (`[vars]`).
-Similar to the definition of a STS, the edges of an automaton are given per state.
+Similar to the definition of an STS, the edges of an automaton are given per state.
-An edges has the form `(g, t)` where `g` is a guard ranging over those variables appearing in `[vars]` and `t` is the target state of that transition.
+An edge has the form `(g, t)` where `g` is a guard ranging over those variables appearing in `[vars]` and `t` is the target state of that transition.
 Note that in an STS all formulas range over variables in that system, whereas the variables in the automaton are annotated by a number that indicates to which copy it refers (i.e, variables have the form `x_i`).
-An automaton accepts a word (a sequence of assignments to the variables), if there exists *no* run that visits a bad state (see [1]).
+An automaton accepts a word (a sequence of assignments to the variables) if there exists *no* run that visits a bad state (see [1]).

 #### Specification of Predicates

 Lastly, we specify the predicates per location in the product program.
-Tracking predicates locally allows to reduce the size of the abstract system.
+Tracking predicates locally allows us to reduce the size of the abstract system.
 In our example, `preds` contains the following:

 ```